damiantriebl/Santex-challenge/README.md

 # Santex RBI Team - Front End Training Challenge
+Note of the developer: I needed to change the entire project to vite, because it had errors when working.

 Quick challenge to help candidates to join RBI Team to catch up with currently used technologies